spbkaizo/baudio/CMOY-Headphone-Amp.md

 Unless you have trouble sourcing these, stick with them for the best results.

 The board layout has space for a 1210 sized component here.
+The reality of the situation is that you will only find the Panasonic ECPU (A) Polypropylene Film Capacitor that fit the requirements.
+A bonus is that they look really, really cool.

 ### Resistors